MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/using-scriptanalyzer.md

 ## Violation Correction

-Some violations can be fixed by replacing the violation causing content with a suggested alternative.
-You can use the `-Fix` switch to automatically apply the suggestions.
-Since `Invoke-ScriptAnalyzer` implements **SupportsShouldProcess**, you can additionally use `-WhatIf` or `-Confirm` to find out which corrections would be applied.
-Be sure to use source control when applying those corrections since some changes, such as the one for **AvoidUsingPlainTextForPassword**, might require additional script modifications that cannot be made automatically.
-If your scripts are sensitive to encoding, you should also check for that because the initial encoding can not be preserved in all cases.
+You can use the **Fix** switch to to automatically replace violation-causing content with a suggested alternative.
+Additionally, because `Invoke-ScriptAnalyzer` implements **SupportsShouldProcess**, you can use **WhatIf** or **Confirm** to find out which corrections would be applied.
+You should use source control when applying corrections as some changes, such as the one for **AvoidUsingPlainTextForPassword**, might require additional script modifications that can't be made automatically.
+Because initial encoding can't always be preserved when you automatically apply suggestions, you should check your file's encoding if your scripts depend on a particular encoding.

 The **SuggestedCorrections** property of the error record enables quick-fix scenarios in editors like VSCode.
 We provide valid **SuggestedCorrection**  for the following rules:

-- AvoidAlias.cs
+- **AvoidAlias**
-- AvoidUsingPlainTextForPassword.cs
+- **AvoidUsingPlainTextForPassword**
-- MisleadingBacktick.cs
+- **MisleadingBacktick**
-- MissingModuleManifestField.cs
+- **MissingModuleManifestField**
-- UseToExportFieldsInManifest.cs
+- **UseToExportFieldsInManifest**